davidpattaguan/gsquared-ecommerce/readme.md

 - API Routes: Defines API endpoints under **versioned routes (/api/v1)**.
 - Error Handler: Catches and handles errors, ensuring graceful responses

+#### PS: Auth is a very complex topic and I'm very much aware of the practices - the auth setup here is basic due to the interest of time

 ### API Features

 - Cached Products and Stores data